jonasmcferreira/adventures/docs/grim/grim.md

 This scale is universal, applicable to all challenges: from physical feats like breaking doors or scaling walls to more nuanced tasks such as social interactions or combat.
 The GM evaluates the situation and sets the Difficulty Rating (DR).
 Players then roll a d20, add relevant Ability Score Modifiers, and aim to meet or exceed the DR. It's straightforward.

-#### Easy Tasks
+!!! tip "Easy Tasks"

     Easy tasks are commonplace, almost second nature.
 For instance:

     - A skilled rogue easily picking a standard lock.
     - Striking an unsuspecting adversary.
     - Casting a well-practiced spell in a tranquil setting.
     - A seasoned hunter following tracks on a clear day.

-#### Medium Tasks
+!!! success "Medium Tasks"

     Medium tasks require focus and skill.
 Examples include:

     - A rogue scaling a typical wall.
     - Engaging an alert and prepared enemy.
     - Casting an attack spell against a dodging target.
     - Tracking wildlife on a slightly rainy day.

-#### Difficult Tasks
+!!! warning "Difficult Tasks"

     Difficult tasks push characters to their limits, often involving stress or unfamiliarity.
 Examples:

     - A rogue picking a lock amidst enemy fire.
     - Battling a formidable leader or a fearsome creature.
     - Spellcasting against a hostile, dual-headed troll.
     - An amateur trying their hand at lockpicking.

-#### Improbable Tasks
+!!! danger "Improbable Tasks"

     Improbable tasks are those of exceptional challenge, often bordering on the heroic or foolhardy.
 For example:

     - Trying to rope a dragon mid-flight.
     - Climbing a slick, equipment-free cliff.
     - Breaking free from iron chains.
     - Diving off a cliff into a turbulent river to escape a goblin horde.

 ---